 About Alfredo

 You might be wondering how and why I came up with the alias.
-Well, for one, I never really liked calling myself a ‘dietitian’.
-I feel it implies that I only help people with their diet when, in fact, I help them with much more than that.
+Well, I never really liked only calling myself a ‘dietitian’.
+It implies that I only help people with their diet when, in fact, I help them with much more than that.

-I’m passionate about nutrition and lifestyle research, and that’s basically how The Lifestyle Pill Coach™ came into existence: it embodies the integration of both sound science and lifestyle factors which optimize health.
+I’m passionate about nutrition and lifestyle medicine research, which is how the Lifestyle Pill Coach™ came into existence: it embodies the integration of sound science and the lifestyle factors that optimize health.

 How can I serve you?
-I’ve worked in healthcare since 2015, and I’ve helped numerous people improve and put into remission lifestyle-related chronic diseases with lifestyle medicine.
+I’ve worked in healthcare since 2015, and I’ve helped numerous Committed Action-Takers improve and put into remission lifestyle-related chronic diseases with lifestyle medicine.

 Coaching Specialties

-– Synergistic Seven™ (Personal Development, Meaningful Relationships, Stress Management, Fiberterranian Fat Loss Diet™, Purposeful Exercise, Rejuvenative Sleep, Sun & Nature)
+– The Synergistic Seven™ (Personal Development, Meaningful Relationships, Stress Management, The Fiberterranian Method™, Purposeful Exercise, Rejuvenative Sleep, Sun & Nature)

 – Prediabetes Remission